TinyCircuits/TinyCircuits-TinyShield-Proto_All-ASD2009/README.md

 # TinyCircuits TinyShield Proto All Board
 # ASD2009 Rev1

-These are the design files for the TinyCircuits ASD2009 Rev 1 PCB.
+The design files are located under design_files/ for the TinyCircuits ASD2009 Rev 1 PCB.
 This is a Tiny shield board (Square Version, 20mm x 20mm) that has all of the shield signals brought out to 0.1" spaced holes.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.

-For more infomation on this, check out the product page at Tiny-Circuits.com:  https://tiny-circuits.com/tiny-shield-proto-board-all-139.html
+For more infomation on this, check out the product page at TinyCircuits.com: https://tinycircuits.com/collections/proto-boards/products/proto-board-tinyshield?variant=14984618823

-#License:
+# License:

 Design by TinyCircuits.
 All design files are released under the Creative Commons Attribution Share-Alike 3.0 License, see the following link for details: http://creativecommons.org/licenses/by-sa/3.0